docusign/native-ios-sdk/support-files/Integration-Troubleshooting.md

   spec_name.user_target_xcconfig = { 'EXCLUDED_ARCHS[sdk=iphonesimulator*]' => 'arm64' }
 ```

-More context around the `podspec` changes.
+Here is some more context around the `podspec` changes for a Swift-based framework using 'DocuSign' pod as a dependency.

 ```
 Pod::Spec.new do |s|
   ...
   ...
-  s.summary =  "iOS Framework Wrapper to integrate with another DocuSign pod" s.swift_version = '5.0'
+  s.summary =  "iOS Framework Wrapper to integrate with DocuSign pod as dependency" s.swift_version = '5.0'

   # Define the dependency on 'DocuSign' pod